 The Carnegie Center Author Academy is designed to support students as they prepare their work for publication.
-Featured below are works published by Author Academy students both past and current.
+Featured below are works published by Author Academy students and mentors both past and current.

 Jennifer Caldwell, class of 2017-18, received first prize in the Carnegie Center’s 2018 Flash Fiction Writing Contest with her piece “Graveyard Meetin’.”
 She also received an honorable mention in the same contest for the piece “The Storm.”

 James B. Goode, Carnegie Center Author Academy mentor, is widely published.
 Most recently, his short story “Switchback” and poem “What Was in the Well” were published in Edison State’s 2019 literary and photography journal Excursions.

 Janet Steele Holloway, class of 2015-16, published her second memoir, Leaving: Sometimes You Have to Leave, in July 2017.
 Leaving tells of the author’s leaving the coal camps of southwest West Virginia and heading for New York City.
 Her life in NYC, Detroit, and finally, Lexington, KY, includes working in East Harlem on the night Dr. Martin Luther King, Jr. was assassinated; being a classroom teacher in Detroit and being faced with telling her class that President Kennedy had been killed; landing in Lexington in 1990 to lead the KY Small Business Development Center network, then founding Women Leading Kentucky.